Area farm gets grant to increase in selling Iowa grown products

 “We will have an indoor facility to wash all the vegetables that we grow,” she said, “along with more space to store them, as well.”
 She said there are plans to put in a walk-in cooler to help as well.

-Other plans include putting in a high tunnel by the end of 2022 or 2023 to allow them to start growing earlier in the spring, and harvesting later in the season..
+Other plans include putting in a high tunnel by the end of 2022 or 2023 to allow them to start growing earlier in the spring.

 Some plants can stand the cold, but if they were washed outside in the cold, they would freeze.
-Having the indoor washing facilities will be a big help when growing in colder weather.
+Having the indoor washing facilities will be a big help when growing in colder weather Emily said.

 “It’s a real honor to be selected out of that crowd of applicants,” she said.